kgilmer/XMLObjectIterable/README.md

     //Consume your Book POJOs with the bookIterable.
 ```

 And that's about it.
-There are unit tests / examples for RSS and Atom feeds as well as donuts.
-Yep donuts.
+There are unit tests / examples for [RSS](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/test/java/com/abk/xmlobjectiterable/transformers/RSSItemUnitTest.java) and Atom feeds as well as donuts.
+Yep [donuts](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/test/java/com/abk/xmlobjectiterable/transformers/DonutTransformer.java).
+Also, have a look at the [XMLTransformer](https://github.com/kgilmer/XMLObjectIterable/blob/master/core/src/main/java/com/abk/xmlobjectiterable/XmlTransformer.java) interface to see what you're getting yourself into.

 # Get XMLObjectIterable into your Gradle project